sbb-design-systems/lyne-components/src/components/navigation/navigation-section/readme.md

 The `sbb-navigation-section` is a container for both [sbb-navigation-list](/docs/components-sbb-navigation-sbb-navigation-list--docs) and [sbb-button](/docs/components-sbb-button--docs).
-It's intended use is inside a [sbb-navigation](/docs/components-sbb-navigation-sbb-navigation--docs) component, in which it can be seen as a 'second-level' panel.
+Its intended use is inside a [sbb-navigation](/docs/components-sbb-navigation-sbb-navigation--docs) component, in which it can be seen as a 'second-level' panel.

 ## Trigger